 We have worked hard to eliminate human influence in the torque application and torque testing processes.
 After all, humans are the largest source of mistakes in assembly because humans are the most variable component in the equation.

 Our Error Proofing By Design does indeed prevent errors.
-But it doesn't prevent all errors.
+But it doesn't prevent them all.

 Our engineers have taken the next step in error proofing: Error Proofing By Behavior Modification.

-This is especially important with new hires.
-Supervisors and managers tell us that they don't always have the time to thoroughly train new hires or existing staff new to some tools and tasks.
+Trainign and support is especially important with new hires.
+Supervisors and managers tell us that they don't always have the time to thoroughly train new associates or existing staff new to some tools and tasks.

 We provide the operator with feedback on each fastening.
 Our combination of intelligent tools and process monitor/controllers both provide visual and auditory feedback on each fastener.
 Each fastener gets an OK/NOK.

 The tools providing feedback on each fastener is Error Proofing By Behavior Modification.
 We don't stop there.
-We require that the operator remediate the nonconforming fastener and make it right before advancing.
+We require that the operator redoes the nonconforming fastener and make it right before advancing.

-That is the kind of coaching people want.
-They want to do a good job and the operator gets positive reinforcement every time a fastener is conforming.
+That is the coaching people want.
+They want to do a good job, and the operator gets positive reinforcement every time a fastener is conforming.
 That is Error Proofing By Behavior Modification.

-The PST 1200 and PST 2000 Series are the only toolsof its type to measure air pressure in the motor compartment where that measurement is the most accurate.
-But the real difference comes when an operator generates a NOK and can look at the signature for that fastening and determine the reason for non-compliance.
+The PST 1200 and PST 2000 Series are the only tools of its type to measure air pressure in the motor compartment where that measurement is the most accurate.
+But the real difference comes when an operator generates an NOK and can look at the signature for that fastening and determine the reason for non-compliance.

-By looking at the signature for a fastening the operator can tell the root cause of the error and remediate.
+By looking at the signature for a fastening the operator can tell the cause of the error and remediate.
 The analysis key is simply the ratio between time and air pressure.
-By better understanding the patterns the operator can change the approach and improve performance.
+By better understanding the patterns, the operator can change the approach and improve performance.